opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

  (b) all the Letters fall within Devlin L.J.’s third category as they were necessary to the commencement of proposed legal proceedings by the defendant against the plaintiff to enforce the Common Understanding.

-57     In respect of the first ground, I accept that absolute privilege may in limited occasions be extended beyond court proceedings to proceedings before tribunals which act in a manner similar to courts of law (see _D v Kong Sim Guan_ [2003] 3 SLR(R) 146 at [99]).
+57     In respect of the first ground, I accept that absolute privilege may in limited occasions be extended beyond court proceedings to proceedings before tribunals which act in a manner similar to courts of law (see _D v Kong Sim Guan_ <span class="citation">[2003] 3 SLR(R) 146</span> at [99]).
 In _Trapp v Mackie_ [1979] 1 WLR 377 at 379, Lord Diplock set out the following factors to determine if sufficient similarity exists for absolute privilege to apply (at 379):

  (a) the authority under which the tribunal acts;